 The Hypervisor is developed by a world-wide community of individuals, researchers and employees of companies and that follow the Xen Project Governance process based on openness, transparency and meritocracy.
 The project is supported by the Xen Project Advisory Board made up of project member companies that fund the Xen Project.
 You can find a recent contribution breakdown in the Xen Project 4.4 and Xen Project 4.3 Contribution Acknowledgments.
 Introduction to the Hypervisor What's in Xen Project 4.4 Hypervisor

 email@example.comfirstname.lastname@example.org snapshot email@example.com$xen-api Project xen-api-5.0.0-5.jar - GrepCode.com - Java Source Code Se

 Re: [Xen-API] Simple Java API example This program should show all VMs' UUIDs.
 I added the line (xen-api-server (( 0.0.0.0:9363 none ))) to /etc/xen/xend-config.sxp before starting xend.
 Stefan

 Download SDKs » XenServer - Citrix Community XenServer can be programatically managed using the XenAPI or XAPI.
 XAPI is an open source sub-project of the Xen Project.
-XAPI is an XML-RPC based API, providing programmatic access to the extensive set of XenServer management features and tools.
+XAPI is an XML-RPC based API, providing programmatic access to the extensive set of XenServer management features.
 The XenServer API can be called from a remote system as well as local to the XenServer host.